MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-manual-package.md

 # Manual package installation (Microsoft R Server for Linux or Hadoop)

-An alternative to running the install.sh script at the command line is manual installation of each package and component, or building a custom script that satisfies your technical or operational requirements.
+An alternative to running the install.sh script at the command line is to manually install each package and component.

+## Syntax

 With root privilege, you can use the `rpm -qi` command to install each package in the R Server distribution.
+The following example illustrates the syntax.

-For example: `rpm -qi microsoft-r-open-3.3.3.x6486.rpm`
+	`rpm -qi microsoft-r-open-3.3.3.x6486.rpm`

+## Steps

 1. Log in as root or a user with sudo privileges (`sudo su`).
 The following instructions assume user privileges with the sudo override.